jfcherng-sublime/SublimeHQ-my-notes/lsp_clangd_tips.md

   1. Add the LLVM apt repository as listed on the above web page:

      You have to change the following command depending on your Ubuntu version.
+     Please check the apt repositories' web page as described above.
+     The minimal LLVM version required is `7`.
+Here I use version `8` anyway.

      ```bash
      sudo su -c "cat > /etc/apt/sources.list.d/llvm-toolchain-cosmic.list <<EOF